Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: Introduction

-Recently, NOMA assisted semi-grant-free (SGF) transmission schemes, which encourage GB users to share their resources to delay tolerant IoT devices with short transmission packets have received much research attention \cite{2019_Ding_Semi-GF,2019_Yang_sustainable NOMA}.
-In SGF transmission schemes, some IoT devices with delay-tolerant packets can be bypassed with GB users' resources, so as to reduce the number of devices that content for the resources reserved for GF transmissions.
-Hence, the successful communication probability for the latency-critical IoT devices could be improved.
-Compared to GB transmission lower signaling overhead is needed in SGF transmission, meanwhile the collision event is effectively managed compared with pure GF transmission \cite{2019_Ding_Semi-GF}.
+{To alleviate this situation}, NOMA assisted semi-grant-free (SGF) transmission schemes, which encourage GB users to share their resources with delay-tolerant IoT devices {transmitting with GF protocols, have received much research attention \cite{2019_Ding_Semi-GF,2019_Yang_sustainable NOMA}.
+In SGF transmission schemes, some IoT devices with delay-tolerant packets can be bypassed with the resources which would otherwise be solely utilized by the GB users, so that both the connectivity and spectral efficiency can be improved. {As} the number of devices that content for the dedicated resources reserved for GF transmissions is reduced, the successful communication probability for the latency-critical IoT devices could be improved.} Compared to pure GB transmission, lower signaling overhead is needed in SGF transmission, meanwhile the collision event is effectively managed compared with pure GF transmission \cite{2019_Ding_Semi-GF}.